EJEHardenberg/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Had Ihop for breakfast, then for dinner later on I had pub food at an O'Charlies and that was good.

+### Day 525

+Had pulled chicken, asparagus, and salad today all day while watching the hobbit trilogy.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/